sharife/mantrabio/site/content/team/_index.md

     title: Employee
     image: /img/portraits/mantrabio-6792.jpg
   - bio: >-
-      As a Co-founder and Mantra Bio’s CTO, Katie Planey leads indications selection, patent portfolio development, data science and infrastructure strategy.
+      As Mantra Bio’s CTO, Katie Planey leads indications selection, patent portfolio development, data science and infrastructure strategy.
 Prior to the founding of Mantra, Katie published a dissertation in the journal of Genome Medicine on robust network-based omics unsupervised learning methods highlighted as Editor's choice by Science Translational Medicine.
       She also led a winning team in an informatics healthcare business case study challenge sponsored by J&J with a $20,000 prize and is an alumnus of the Springboard Entrepreneurship Biotech Program.
-Katie earned a B.S. in Biomedical Engineering from Yale (where she played 4 years of Division I women's rugby), and both an MBA and PhD in Biomedical Informatics from Stanford.
+Katie earned a B.S. in Biomedical Engineering from Yale (where she played 4 years of Division I women's rugby), and both an M.B.A. and Ph.D. in Biomedical Informatics from Stanford.
 Outside of her leadership role at Mantra, Katie enjoys mentoring young graduates interested in data science or business careers, connecting people in her network to help them find fulfilling careers, high intensity exercise, and taking care of her cats.
-    name: Katie Planey
+    name: 'Katie Planey, M.B.A, Ph.D.'
     title: CTO & Co-founder
     image: /img/portraits/mantrabio-6605.jpg
   - bio: >